 Nodal teachers are designated in every school for taking care of RBSK.
 These teachers are being trained by health department for this purpose.
-On the occasion of National De-worming Day 10th August 2018 and 08th February 2019, "Albandazole Tablets" are being distributed to studying children.
+On the occasion of National De-worming Day 10th August 2019 and 08th February 2019, "Albandazole Tablets" are being distributed to studying children.

-"Referral Slips" have also been developed and provided to Primary & Upper Primary schools.
+"Referral Slips" have also been developed and provided to Primary & Upper Primary schools by RBSK team.

-In financial year 2018-19 (from April 2018 to March 2019) total number of school children have been examined by health department is as follows:
+In financial year 2019-20 total number of school children have been examined by health department is as follows: